pushinginertia/pushinginertia.github.io/_posts/2016-05-28-Install-NTP-on-CentOS.md

 ---
 layout: post
 title: Install NTP on CentOS
+tags: [DevOps]
+excerpt: How to install and test ntpd on CentOS
 ---

-# Install NTP and its documentation.
+## Install NTP and its documentation

 ```sh
 yum install ntp ntp-doc
 ```

-# Configure NTP servers to query from.
+## Configure NTP servers to query from

 Head to http://www.pool.ntp.org/en/ and select the country based on the geographical location of the server.
 For example, the following servers would be used for a server located in the U.S.: